4.8 Average on Google

 - Third-Degree Burns extend to all layers of the skin.
 This type of burn will typically not heal without medical assistance.

 - Fourth-Degree Burns.
-This type of burn are the most severe.
-Like third-degree this classification extends through all of the skin layers, but might also affect the underlying bones or other soft tissues.
+This type of burn is the most severe.
+Like third-degree, this classification extends through all of the skin layers but might also affect the underlying bones or other soft tissues.

 What are the Most Common Causes of Burns?